Sopamo/via/README.md

 Create your first project configuration file by running `v init my-project` and follow the instructions.

-Then you can then run `v my-project start` to start your project.
-Of course you can rename the my-project.yaml file to match your project's name.
+You can then run `v my-project start` to start your project.
+Of course, you can rename the my-project.yaml file to match your project's name.

 ## Project configuration